Explore Mexico: A Land of Contrasts

 Located about a two-hour drive from Cancun, Tulum beach is known for its 13th-century Mayan ruins.
 The beach offers soft white sand, clear turquoise waters, and many limestone pools ideal for swimming.
 You will also find several beach resorts and hotels in the area.

-Akumal Beach in the Riviera Maya is a favorite beach hotspot for both visitors and locals alike.
-The beach is home to stunning coral beds, perfect for snorkeling and scuba diving.
+Akumal Beach in the Riviera Maya is a favourite beach hotspot for both visitors and locals alike.
+The beach is home to stunning coral beds, perfect for snorkelling and scuba diving.
 Several hotels, restaurants, and bars can be found near the beach area

-Spreading across 14 miles, Cancun Beach is one of the best beaches in Mexico and boasts sapphire-blue waters and pristine white sand.
-The beach is best known for its water activities such as snorkeling, paddle boarding, scuba diving, kayaking, and fishing.
+Spreading across 14 miles, Cancún Beach is one of the best beaches in Mexico and boasts sapphire-blue waters and pristine white sand.
+The beach is best known for its water activities such as snorkelling, paddle boarding, scuba diving, kayaking, and fishing.

 Playa Norte on Isla Mujeres features shining white sand and crystal clear waters.
 If you are looking for a family beach vacation, spend a day on this beach, which offers calm and shallow water with safe swimming opportunities for kids.
 The beach area also has plenty of beach bars, restaurants, and resorts.